About the Grant

 Since 2018, we are proud to have launched the Gilead Asia Pacific Rainbow Grant, and to date have provided a total of more than $4.5 million in funding support to 84 organizations spanning over 112 projects in this region.

 To improve equitable quality of life for PLHIV, varied responses to tackle stigma and discrimination against HIV must be integrated and people-centric.
-Together with experts like you, we are reaching across cultures, languages, and communities to make sure we end the HIV epidemic for everyone, everywhere.

 Our Goals